Nicolas Fatio de Duillier: Career in Holland and England

-In Holland, Fatio met Christiaan Huygens, with whom he began to collaborate on mathematical problems concerning the new infinitesimal calculus.
+In Holland, Fatio met Christiaan Huygens in 1682-1683, with whom he began to collaborate on mathematical problems concerning the new infinitesimal calculus.
 Encouraged by Huygens, Fatio compiled a list of corrections to the published works on differentiation by Ehrenfried Walther von Tschirnhaus.
 The Dutch authorities wished to reward Fatio, whose mathematical abilities Huygens vouched for, with a professorship.
 While those plans were delayed, Fatio received permission to visit England in the spring of 1687.

 Fatio arrived in England in June 1687, carrying with him the conviction that the two greatest living natural philosophers were Robert Boyle, "for the details of his experiments concerning earthly bodies", and Christiaan Huygens "for physics in general, above all in those areas in which it is involved with mathematics."
 Fatio hoped to procure Boyle's patronage, and in London he soon made the acquaintance of John Wallis, John Locke, Richard Hampden, and his son John Hampden, among other important figures connected with the Whig party.

-Fatio worked out new solutions of the "inverse tangent problem" (i.e.,the solution of ordinary differential equations) and was introduced to the Royal Society by Henri Justel.
-He began to attend Society's meetings in June of that year, thus learning of the upcoming publication of Newton's Principia.
+Fatio worked out new solutions of the "inverse tangent problem" (i.e., the solution of ordinary differential equations) and was introduced to the Royal Society by Henri Justel.
+He began to attend Society's meetings in June of that year, when he wrote to Huygens relaying rumours about the upcoming publication by the Society of Isaac Newton's Principia Mathematica.
+In that letter, Fatio mentions that he had been reproached by several fellows of the Society for "being too Cartesian, and made me to understand that, following the meditations of [Newton], all physics had been completely altered."
 In the winter of 1687 Fatio went to the University of Oxford, where he collaborated with Edward Bernard, the Savilian Professor of Astronomy, in an investigation into the units of measurement used in the ancient world.